eleven5150/smart-storage/README.md

 # Smart storage
-The project is a bachelor's degree work
+ThIs project is a bachelor's degree work